A Perfect Contradiction: Tour

+To promote A Perfect Contradiction, Faith embarked her third concert tour on 23 May 2014, called Paloma Faith Tour.
+Originally visiting European countries, Faith announced new tour dates for Australia and the United States and a UK arena tour in August through September 2014.
+The concert tour consisted of a total of 66 dates and ended in Australia on 16 May 2015.
+In the lead-up to this arena leg, Faith performed in smaller venues, including a pair of rescheduled shows at Manchester's O2 Apollo in late 2014—original dates that had been postponed due to ill health.

 Critical reception

 On Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, A Perfect Contradiction received an average score of 66, which indicates "generally favorable reviews", based on 10 reviews.

+AllMusic gave the album a very positive review, giving it 4 stars out of 5, calling the production of the album slick and funky, complementing the new musical direction, highlighting the new sound of disco, and '70's soul-influences on the album.
 Digital Spy made this comment and called the album "solid but unsurprising".
-Further commenting: "There's often a temptation for soul singers to turn out albums full of ballads, so kudos to Paloma for coming up with something lively and largely mid to uptempo.
-In fact, the Diane Warren-penned 'Only Love Can Hurt Like This' is her only truly big ballad moment; the sumptuous big band production and throaty vocal reminiscent of Dusty Springfield or Sandie Shaw."
-The album earned 3 stars out of 5 from The Guardian, saying it was "consistent but formulaic: horns plus wailing vocals plus Motown feel start to grate by the end of the record.
-Faith's voice is all there, but her songwriting calls for added ingenuity."
+The album earned 3 stars out of 5 from The Guardian, which called it "consistent but formulaic," noting that the Motown feel "starts to grate by the end."
+It added that Faith sticks to the familiar path of her earlier albums, offering more doo-wop-inspired tunes and lovesick ballads.
 The Observer gave the album 2 stars out of 5, again making the comment that the album was upbeat but generic, while The Daily Telegraph gave 3 stars out of 5 from, who said "Faith has a nice ear for melody and smart turn of phrase.
 She sounds like a one woman Phil Spector girl group on Taste My Own Tears, and does a slick, jazzy soul turn on Other Woman.
 It may be nothing new but her punchy, uplifting set of pastiche Sixties and Seventies soul, r’n’b and disco is perfectly pitched with just an appealing hint of exaggeration."
-The Independent gave the album 3 stars out of 5, commenting on a lack of originality but complimenting "Can't Rely on You" AllMusic gave the album a very positive review, giving it 4 stars out of 5, calling the production of the album slick and funky, complementing the new musical direction, highlighting the new sound of disco, and '70's soul-influences on the album.
-Further commented: "Ultimately, it's Faith's irrepressible enthusiasm and unbridled vocal ability that shine the most on A Perfect Contradiction, and having musicians like Pharrell and Saadiq around just works to sweeten the deal."
+The Independent gave the album 3 stars out of 5, commenting on a lack of originality but complimenting "Can't Rely on You".